 Winning your hearing means you keep your license and avoid further consequences.
 However, if the DOR determines that these elements are proven by a preponderance of evidence, your license suspension or revocation will be enforced according to state laws and prior offenses.

-- First-Time DWI/DUI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in Boone County after 30 days.
+- First DWI Offense: A 90-day suspension applies, but you might qualify for a Restricted Driving Privilege in Boone County, MO after 30 days.

-- Second DWI Offense: This means a 1-year license revocation and a possible 5-year license denial if your prior Boone County, MO DWI/DUI was within the last 5 years.
+- Second DWI/DUI Offense: This means a 1-year license revocation and a possible 5-year license denial if your prior Boone County, MO DWI/DUI was within the last 5 years.

-How to Get a Limited Driving Privilege (Hardship License) in Boone County, MO
+How to Get a Hardship License (Limited Driving Privilege) in Boone County, MO

 If you’re facing a license suspension, revocation, or denial in Boone County, MO, you might still be able to legally drive under specific circumstances with a Limited Driving Privilege (LDP).
 Eligibility often requires filing an SR-22 insurance certificate and installing an Ignition Interlock Device (IID).
 Once approved, an LDP—available after 30 days from the administrative hearing period—may allow you to drive for: